Eduart80/graphql/README.md

-# runing react and server from on json files
+# run react and server at the same time from json files

 dependencies
 npm i concurrently